TehCorwiz/Threadripper-VFIO-GPU-Passthrough/readme.md

     └── 45:00.2 SATA controller [0106]: Advanced Micro Devices, Inc. [AMD] FCH SATA Controller [AHCI mode] [1022:7901] (rev 51)
 ```

-The groups to keep an eye on are: Group 14 (PCI-E slot 4, Guest GPU), Group 13 (All of the on-board peripherals), Group 33 (Guest USB device), and Group 34 (PCI-E slot 1, Host GPU).
+The groups to keep an eye on are: Group 14 (PCIe slot 4, Guest GPU), Group 13 (All of the on-board peripherals), Group 33 (Guest USB device), and Group 34 (PCIe slot 1, Host GPU).

 ## Software

 ### Linux Kernel

-Due to the threadripper specific fixes mentio0ned earlier kernel version 4.15 or later is required.
+Due to the Threadripper specific fixes mentioned earlier kernel version 4.15 or later is required.
 I'm running Fedora 29 and kernel version `4.20.16-200.fc29.x86_64`.

 ### Virtualization

+On Fedora 29 getting the software needed is as simple as:

 `sudo dnf install @Virtualization`

+### System drivers

+  Given that I'm using an Nvidia graphics card on the host I chose to continue using the open source `Nouveau` grphics driver as it has better support for Wayland and doesn't have any major performance issues.
+This choice also makes it easier to ensure that nothing grabs the guest GPU before the `vfio-pci` driver.

+## Configuration

+Configuration is split into roughly two categories: system config, in which we concern ourselves with isolating the guest hardware using the vfio stub drivers; and vm configuration, where we setup the vm as well as ensure it's using the most efficient CPU, memory and PCIe resources.

+### System

+`TODO`

+### VM

+`TODO`